DicmaryZambrano/cse212/Final_Project/2-topic.md

 - Once you have implemented the linked list, you should be able to efficiently add, remove, and view items in the shopping cart.

-copy the code below to start working on your solution, compare your solution to [this example solution](/python/02-shopping_list_solution.py).
+Copy the code below to start working on your solution, compare your solution to [this example solution](python/02_shopping_list_solution.py).

 ```python
 '''